sasetz/fiit_template/README.md

 `acknowledgment` sets the acknowledgment text.
 You can write anything you want here.

+`month` lets you select which month you hand in the thesis.
+For most people it's May (5), but if you selected the new format with an article, you may need to choose a different month.
+Just pick a number and it will automatically insert the correct month for you.

+`current-date` is Typst's `datetime` that tells when the declaration will be signed, and which year the thesis is being written.

 `assignment` sets the assignment PDF file path.
 This isn't the ideal way to insert your assignment from AIS, see "How to insert the thesis assignment?"